James Loughran: Recordings

-Loughran's Hallé recording of Holst's The Planets won a Gold Disc from EMI and there was universal praise for his Beethoven, Brahms and Elgar cycle of symphonies.
-Other recordings include the Brahms piano concertos with John Lill, Brahms' Violin Concerto with Maurice Hasson, Saint-Saëns' piano concertos n°2 and n° 4 with Idil Biret, Symphonie fantastique and Rachmaninov’s Symphony No. 2, as well as notable readings of Walton's Belshazzar's Feast and works by the Strauss family.
+Loughran's Hallé recording of Holst's The Planets won a Gold Disc from EMI and there was universal praise for his Beethoven, Brahms and Elgar cycles of symphonies.
+Other recordings include the Brahms piano concertos with John Lill and Violin Concerto with Maurice Hasson, Saint-Saëns' piano concertos Nos.
+2 and 4 with Idil Biret, Hector Berlioz's Symphonie fantastique and Sergei Rachmaninoff's Symphony No. 2, as well as notable readings of Walton's Belshazzar's Feast and works by the Strauss family.
 He also recorded the complete Beethoven symphonies with the London Symphony Orchestra as part of the European Broadcasting Union's Beethoven Bicentenary celebrations in 1970.

 Loughran also conducted Havergal Brian's Symphony No. 10 for the very first commercial recording of any of Brian's music, with the Leicestershire Schools Symphony Orchestra.
 The recording was released on Unicorn Records in 1973, along with Brian's Symphony No. 21, conducted by Eric Pinkett.
 The recording session also received television coverage on the programme Aquarius, under the title "The Unknown Warrior".

 Personal life

-Loughran has been married twice.
-His first marriage was to Nancy Coggan in 1961, and produced two sons.
+Loughran was married twice.
+His first marriage was to Nancy Coggan in 1961, and there were two sons, including the sports commentator Angus Loughran.
 The marriage ended in divorce in 1983.
 He married, secondly, to Ludmila Navratil, in 1985.
+He died from complications of dementia on 19 June 2024, at the age of 92.